Want to know more about Autel Autolink AL319 before buying it?

-The dealership wanted over $100 just to scan the codes by an OBD2 Scanner and tell me what was wrong with my Traverse which seems like highway robbery.
+The dealership wanted over $100 just to scan the codes by an OBD2 Scanner and tell me what was wrong with my Traverse, which seems like highway robbery.

-I decided to buy a code reader for myself to see if I could save a few dollars, but having only basic mechanical skills, I was unsure whether buying a code reader would really be of any benefit to me.
+I decided to buy a code reader for myself to see if I could save a few dollars.
+But having only basic mechanical skills, I was unsure whether buying a code reader would really be of any benefit to me.

-I searched online for hours trying to find a combination of an inexpensive tool and one that had a wide range of functions, finally settling on the Autel Autolink AL319 Scan Tool.
+I searched online for hours trying to find a combination of an inexpensive tool and one that had a wide range of functions, finally settling on the Autel Autolink AL319 Code Reader.

 There were more basic scanners available as well as more capable scanners, but the Autel looked like it would serve pretty much any need I could think of without being overkill.

 The red and black plastic scanner is pretty small – about the size of my wallet – and the coiled-up cord looked short.

-My First Try
+Autel Autolink AL319: My First Try

 The scan tool went through an initial boot-up sequence that seemed to take forever but really was only about 20 seconds or so, then the bright LCD color screen displayed icons to choose from.

 The Autolink AL319 has four icons or boxes that pop up.
-You can check your engine light, perform an emissions or smog test, change settings, or check the scanner’s information.
+You can check your engine light, perform an emission or smog test, change settings, or check the scanner’s information.

 I checked my current codes and after only a few seconds I was presented with code P0456, Large Emissions Leak.